jm-sky/saasbase-api/.docs/tasks/substricpion-payments.md

 # Subscription Payments

+## About

+### What I want

+I want to allow users and tenants to buy something in my app.
+It could be a one-time addon (i.e.extra GB storage), or recurring plans (i.e. Basic, Pro, Enterprise, FinancialBasic, ProjectsBasic).
+Buying would involve online payments with Stripe.

+### Description

 This module supports both **tenant-scoped** and **user-scoped** billing via Stripe.
 It allows:
 - Subscriptions tied to either a `User` or `Tenant`